tekknolagi/tekknolagi.github.com/_posts/2018-01-12-im-confused.md

 small program that accomplished part of his suggested task.
 It was not Turing-complete, but it *worked*.

 Another English class came along.
-In this one, the teacher had an idea of "20% projects", the kind that Google encourages.
+In this one, my teacher had an idea of "20% projects", the kind that Google encourages.
 One day a week, we got to work on projects of our choosing --- so long as we wrote them up for the end of the semester.
 I chose to re-write my crappy "programming language" as an actual